-Programs to Prevent Dating Violence, Domestic Violence, Sexual Assault, and Stalking
+Programs to Prevent Dating Violence, Domestic Violence, Sexual Assault, and Stalking i.
+Comprehensive, intentional, and integrated programming, initiatives, strategies, and campaigns intended to end dating violence, domestic violence, sexual assault, and stalking that-

-- i.
-Comprehensive, intentional, and integrated programming, initiatives, strategies, and campaigns intended to end dating violence, domestic violence, sexual assault, and stalking that- - A. Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or outcome; and - B. Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community, and societal levels. - ii.
+A. Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or outcome; and ii.
 Programs to prevent dating violence, domestic violence, sexual assault, and stalking include both primary prevention and awareness programs directed at incoming students and new employees and ongoing prevention and awareness campaigns directed at students and employees, as defined in paragraph (j)(2) of § 668.46.